M3TIOR/userscripts/monsterkitten/README.md

  * Button to download zipped pages

-They just went in for a grooming here not to recently so if you wish to inspect the source you'll find the contents a bit more readable.
+They just went in for a grooming here not to recently so if you wish to inspect the source you'll find their coat a bit less tangled.

 ***And if any devs from monstercat find out I'm sure they'll steal their kitty back away from us.***
 So please, don't ruin the free kitty petting parade.